About Wendy Laura Belcher

 - Prof. Belcher's radio interview on African literature (CBC Audio)

-- If you need to introduce her for a research talk or panel, and don't want to have to cut all of the above down, here is a short bio to read:
+- If you need to introduce her for a research talk or panel, and don't want to have to cut all of the above down, here is a short research bio to read:

 - WENDY LAURA BELCHER is associate professor of African literature in Princeton University’s departments of Comparative Literature and African American Studies.
 She is working to bring attention to early African literature and studies how African thought has informed a global traffic of invention.
 She is the author of Abyssinia’s Samuel Johnson: Ethiopian Thought in the Making of an English Author (Oxford, 2012), and the translation with Michael Kleiner of The Life and Struggles of Our Mother Walatta Petros: A Seventeenth-Century African Biography of an Ethiopian Woman (Princeton, 2015), perhaps the first African biography of an African woman.
 Her book in progress is The Black Queen of Sheba: A Global History of an African Idea.